 Is the MS-700 Worth It?

-Suppose you are already maintaining a Teams installation in your current role because you are also maintaining other critical Microsoft-based infrastructure.
-In that case, this certification will help to validate the skills that you already have.
-There are many areas of complexity where Teams needs to be adequately understood, and by holding this certification, you show your employers that you not only have the skills and knowledge to make it work but also that your implementation is close to Microsoft's own best practice and advice.
+If you are already maintaining a Teams installation in your current role, this certification will help validate your skills.
+Teams needs to be adequately understood in many positions, and by holding this certification, you show your employers that you not only have the skills and knowledge to make it work but also that your implementation is close to Microsoft's best practices and advice.

 delivered to your inbox.